A spectacular 4-day itinerary in the sierra Gorda Queretaro

 A FEW HISTORICAL FACTS OF THE SIERRA GORDA MISSIONS

-• The local inhabitants of the Sierra Gorda were called the Chichimecas but there were subgroups established in different regions, among which the Pame, Ximpeces, Guachichils, and the Jonaz.
+- The local inhabitants of the Sierra Gorda were called the Chichimecas, but there were subgroups established in different regions, among which were the Pame, Ximpeces, Guachichils, and the Jonaz.

-• It was Captain Jose’ de Escandon y Helguera who lead the Spaniard’s victory and then founded Jalpan de Sierra in 1744.
-He assigned the task to Friar Junípero Serra, known as “the prince of the missionaries” or “the eternal pilgrim” to re-establish peace with the local indigenous people through evangelization.
+- It was Captain Jose’ de Escandon y Helguera who led the Spaniard’s victory and then founded Jalpan de Sierra in 1744.
+He assigned the task to Friar Junípero Serra, known as “the prince of the missionaries” or “the eternal pilgrim,” to re-establish peace with the local indigenous people through evangelization.

-• That’s why Jalpan de Sierra – Jalpan means “place on sand” Nahuatl and de Serra from the friar’s name.
+- That’s why Jalpan de Sierra – Jalpan means “place on sand” in Nahuatl, and de Serra from the friar’s name.

-• Bucareli Mission was founded in 1797 by Franciscan Juan Guadalupe Soriano for the evangelization of the local Jonaz.
+- Bucareli Mission was founded in 1797 by Franciscan Juan Guadalupe Soriano for the evangelization of the local Jonaz.
 The full name of the mission is the Purísima Concepción de Bucarelí.
-It was never finished with only part of the monastery, the mines, and the church visible.
-On 4 February, mass in honor of Francis of Assisi is performed here, in a small chapel with still remains, but no roof.
-The mission was completely abandoned during the Mexican Revolution in 1914 and construction officially suspended in 1926.
+It was never finished, with only part of the monastery, the mines, and the church visible.
+On 4 February,a mass in honor of Francis of Assisi is performed here, in a small chapel with still remains, but no roof.
+The mission was completely abandoned during the Mexican Revolution in 1914, and construction was officially suspended in 1926.

 Sources: Wikipedia, VisitMexico

 Are you ready to plan your own trip to the Queretaro Sierra Gorda?
-Bernardo speaks English and is a certified guide who can take you everywhere you wish and create a customized itinerary for you.
+Bernardo, a certified guide fluent in English, can take you anywhere you wish and create a customized itinerary tailored to your needs.

 Disclaimer: I don’t have any commercial partnership with Bernardo of any sort.
 I am just offering genuine feedback on what was my experience.